jeferson-sb/portfolio/content/articles/getting-started-low-level-components.md

           Update available
         </AlertDialog.Title>
         <AlertDialog.Description className="py-2 mb-2 text-slate-700">
-          A new software update is avaliable for you to download.
+          A new software update is available for you to download.
 Would you like to update it now?
         </AlertDialog.Description>
         <AlertDialog.Action